 4) Our hostel, La Serrana, suggested we do it that way!

-Directions for the 5 hour, counterclockwise loop (without veering off to Acaime):
+Directions for the 5 hour, counterclockwise loop in the Valle de Cocora (without veering off to Acaime):

-- Right where you get dropped off you’ll see a blue gate.
+- Where the jeep drops you off you’ll see a blue gate.
 Turn right and enter through the gate.
 Immediately, you’ll see a wooden sign saying “Bienvenidos, etc”.
 You can’t miss it.

 - Continue walking straight, while descending down the hill.